210927-JavaFS/project1-SamZirbel/README.md

 > _Note : Regarding the connection url - if using a jdbc postgreSQL database you can use the format jdbc:postgresql://\<Host Database URL\>:\<Desired Port\>/\<Database Name\>_
 5. Save hibernate.cfg.xml changes
 6. Open an IDE such as Eclipse or Spring Tool Suite
+7. Import the project from the chosen host directory which it was cloned into
-7. Run project as a Java Application
+9. Run project as a Java Application

 ## Contributors